How do I backup my Drupal website's files?

 Backing up your website can be as simple as copying all of your website's files back to your local computer for archival.
-To do this using FTP:
+To do this using SFTP:

-For ongoing, regular backups, ensure that your FTP client is configured to transfer only new or updated files, which can save both time and network bandwidth.
+For ongoing, regular backups, ensure that your SFTP client is configured to transfer only new or updated files, which can save both time and network bandwidth.

 - On your computer, create an archive folder for your website's files.

-- Open an FTP connection to the remote server.
+- Open an SFTP connection to the remote server.